-The Dean of Admissions shall convene the Board of Appeals within three (3) working days of the applicant's appeal to the Board and advise the applicant of the date, time, and location of the appeal meeting.
-The Board of Appeals Chairperson shall notify the applicant of the Board's decision within three (3) working days from the date of the applicant's appeal meeting and shall provide the applicant with a written copy of the decision.
+The Director of Admissions shall convene the Board of Appeals within five (5) working days of the applicant's appeal to the Board and advise the applicant of the date, time, and location of the appeal meeting.
+The Board of Appeals Chairperson shall notify the applicant of the Board's decision within five (5) working days from the date of the applicant's appeal meeting and shall provide the applicant with a written copy of the decision.
 The Board of Appeals shall consist of the following members:

-VP of Student Life Academic Dean Member of the Faculty Dean of Enrollment
+VP of Student Life VP of Academic Affairs Registrar Member of the Faculty VP of Enrollment